Buying bitcoin in the UK has never been easier and if you’re new to it and looking to buy some yourself this article might be for you.

 The main benefit of using a software wallet is convenience.
 The main benefit of using a hardware wallet is greater security.

-You should never keep a substantial amount of bitcoin on a software wallet as it’s more likely to be hacked than a hardware wallet.
+You should never keep a substantial amount of bitcoin on a software wallet and should always store it on a hardware wallet.

 There are two software wallets I recommend when making your first bitcoin purchase.
 Over time, as you buy more and become more familiar with bitcoin, you might want to change to a different one but these two are great for entry level and day-to-day use.